0xpolarzero/nightwatch/README.md

 ![Nightwatch](./public/logo-white.png)

-Nightwatch collects and preserves tweets and Telegram messages from trusted blockchain sleuths, turning volatile threads and conversations into a convenient searchable record.
+Nightwatch collects and preserves tweets and Telegram messages from trusted blockchain sleuths, acting as a curated and convenient searchable record of their work.

 A ledger of exposure.
 A watchful memory.
 A stain that won't fade.